nmerget/directus-serve/packages/directus/extensions/directus-extension-serve/README.md

 Goto your `/admin/files` like `http://localhost:8055/admin/files` and open the generated folder.
 Upload a file like `test.txt` with some content.
-Goto your Directus URL with the path `/dserve/test.txt` like this `http://localhost:8055/dserve/test.txt`.
+Goto your Directus URL with the path `/dirserve/test.txt` like this `http://localhost:8055/dirserve/test.txt`.

 You should see the content of your file.

 ## Deploy a Website or App

-You can upload a `index.html` file to serve a static website under your `/dserve` path.
+You can upload a `index.html` file to serve a static website under your `/dirserve` path.
 All static assets will be served from the same directus folder.
-By default, the `dserve` extension will fetch the first file with the path name you provide.
+By default, the `dirserve` extension will fetch the first file with the path name you provide.

 For example, if you upload a file with the name `index.css`,